OkelleyDevelopment/Nvim-Config/README.md

 As a first time edeavor, this configuration is fairly simple and it is meant to be that way.

-I liked NeoVim for the simplicity, but wanted a few extra "addons" just to help my work flow.
-In this setup, we have Python, TypeScript, Java, and Rust language support (among a few others).
+I liked NeoVim for the simplicity, but wanted a few extra "addons" to improve my quality of life (such as tag completion).
+This process also helped me learn about how defining shortcuts for vim/nvim work and the power of setting up various buffers to switch between files.
+Another feature that was super helpful was the TAB completion of snipets/file names/paths.

+This will continue to be updated as I shift my workflow and find what works best for my development workflow.

 ## Prerequisites: